 Just thinking about December might be enough to induce a panic attack, but you can handle it.
 Personally, crowded malls, aggressive shoppers, and excessive traffic.
 You might not be able to change things, but you can definitely deal with them differently.
 Here’s a quick list of things that stress us out during the holidays, and how to deal.

 1. Long Lines at the Mall

 Personally, I’ve been shopping online for years.
 I love the ability to compare prices, avoid lines, and not have to worry about the store’s stock.
-I know some people don’t like to shop Amazon, but in this day and age you can shop pretty much all of your favorite stores online so it’s not a bit deal.
+I know some people don’t like to shop on Amazon, but in this day and age, you can shop pretty much all of your favorite stores online so it’s not a bit deal.

 2. Waiting Forever to See Santa